Your Guide to Buying Property in Porto

 Path to European Citizenship

-Under the Portugal Golden Visa program, buying a property in the country, starting from €280,000 makes you eligible for residency which might lead to citizenship eventually.
+Under the Portugal Golden Visa program, buying a qualifying property in the country, starting from €280,000 makes you eligible for residency which might lead to citizenship eventually.
 This gives you visa-free entry to the countries within the Schengen area, and access to education and healthcare systems.
 So, if you’re looking for the ultimate way to live in Portugal without going through any bureaucratic processes, this is the route to take.

 What to Pay Attention to When Buying a House in Porto